 Once you have traffic on your website, you’re ready to turn this blog into something monetizable.
 And, once again, you have plenty of options.

-Here are some different ways you can take blog visitors and clicks and transform them into a steady stream of revenue:
+Here are some different ways you can take blog visitors and clicks and transform them into a steady stream of revenue from a profitable blog:

 One of the more popular blog monetization strategies is through selling online courses.
 The beauty of course is that once you create them, you can sell them at scale without requiring any additional input of time (other than administrative oversight and support).